GCP-Architecture-Guides/csa-fw-microsegmentation/README.md

 # Summary

 Network Firewall microsegmentation is a method used to apply the concept of least privilege to network elements in the cloud.
-It has the benefit of reducing the threat surface to only what is necessary for valid system functions, and can reduce lateral movement and data exfiltration risk in the case of a breach.
+This technique reduces the network threat surface to only what is necessary for valid system functions.
+This helps reduce lateral movement and data exfiltration risks in the case of a breach.
 This architecture applies the microsegmentation concept to sources, destinations, protocols, and ports within the Google Cloud environment.

 # Architecture